godaddy/gasket/docs/upgrade-to-7.md

 In our new version, users have more flexibility to choose their own intl provider.
 While `react-intl` is still a good choice, it is no longer a hard dependency.
-Another change is instead of magic webpack and process.env setups for importing a generated manifest of translations, an explicit import of a generated `intl.js` file necessary.

 ```diff
 // pages/_app.js